 Why Did Betterment Develop SRI Portfolios?

-Betterment is dedicated to offering a personalized experience for our customers.
-This means providing options that help customers align our advice to their personal values.
+Betterment is dedicated to offering a personalized experience for its customers, including participants in Betterment 401(k) plans.
+This means providing them options that help customers align our advice to their personal values.
 We decided to develop SRI portfolios because, currently, there are three major ways that investors attempt to execute an SRI strategy, and none meets an investor’s full needs:

 - Some investors buy SRI mutual funds, settling for unreasonably high fees compared to performance and often losing out on important tax and cost optimization opportunities.

 - Others opt for one of several SRI-specific investment managers whose SRI portfolios may fulfill the investors’ desire for SRI screening but do not always provide proper diversification against risk.

 - Still others try to pick their own basket of SRI investments—a challenging, time-intensive, and inaccessible approach for most everyday investors.

 We set out to do better for SRI investors who should not have to choose between holding an SRI portfolio and following a low-cost, diversified investment strategy (with tax optimization, where applicable) in order to make sure their investments reflect their personal values.

 The Betterment SRI portfolio strategy is designed to achieve this balance.
 We allow socially conscious investors to express that preference in their portfolios without sacrificing the aspects of Betterment’s advice that protect their returns the most: proper diversification, tax optimization, and cost control.